-Director Shiu also serves on the National Equal Pay Enforcement Task Force which has been charged by President Barack Obama with cracking down on violations of equal pay laws and fulfilling, once and for all, the promise of the 1963 Equal Pay Act.
+Director Shiu serves on the National Equal Pay Enforcement Task Force which has been charged by President Obama with enforcing violations of wage–based compensation discrimination and fulfilling, once and for all, the promise of fair pay.
 She also represents the Secretary of Labor on the federal Interagency Working Group of the White House Initiative on Asian Americans and Pacific Islanders.

 Prior to joining the Obama Administration, Ms. Shiu served as Vice President for Programs at the Legal Aid Society – Employment Law Center in San Francisco.
 She represented workers in both individual and class action employment discrimination and harassment cases involving sex, race, sexual orientation, national origin, religion, immigration status, disability, and domestic violence.

 As the Director of the Legal Aid Society’s Work and Family Project, Ms. Shiu advocated for the passage of California’s Family Rights Act, the Family and Medical Leave Act, and California’s Paid Leave Law.
 Ms. Shiu litigated wage and hour, work and family, and reproductive health hazard cases.
 She also litigated class action educational access cases for students under Title IX of the Civil Rights Act and disability laws.